GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/landing-zone-v2/README.md

 ![img](img/ACM.png)

 This Landing Zone v2 differentiates from the `solutions/landing-zone` mostly because it provides flexibility by allowing you to select the sub-packages variants that best fit your requirements.
-It also uses multiples least privilege core GCP service account which are linked to distinct kubernetes namespaces using workload identity.
+It also uses multiples least privilege **Core** GCP service accounts which are linked to distinct kubernetes namespaces using workload identity.

 # Implementation